-Mr M has a copy of the enclosed written advice - a so-called 'dear Trustee' letter.
-The letter does not refer to him by name and mentions that the business has been introduced by YCP.
+In its response to the complaint, CMIM has agreed Mr W would have received a copy of its so-called 'dear Trustee' letter, and it's given us a copy as Mr W hasn't provided it.
+The letter doesn't refer to Mr W by name and mentions that the business has been introduced by YCP.
 It repeats that CMIM is providing the trustee with advice that it understands to be unregulated, because a SSAS is not regulated (and furthermore, the TRG investment involves direct ownership in property).
 It goes on: